zar67/cgd-devlog/_posts/2021-10-17-jame-one-start.md

   m_rigidbody.velocity = Vector3.SmoothDamp(m_rigidbody.velocity, targetVelocity, ref m_velocity, m_movementSmoothingAmount);
 {% endhighlight %}

+I did encounter an issue with the basic movement where the player would sometimes get stuck in the middle of a platform and would have to be moved away and moved back again to continue.
+This was because the platforms are made of individual tiles each with they're own collider.
+This meant the square collider of the player would get caught on the edges of the tiles.
+To fix this I simply added a composite collider to the tilemap so all the platforms had combined colliders instead of individual ones.

 Jumping was easily as simple, just adding a check for whether the player is grounded or not, then adding a vertical force to the Rigidbody when the jump input is given.

 {% highlight c# %}